 You will also need to supplement your application with evidence proving your claim.
 You can use your own testimony, statements by witnesses, newspaper and other reports discussing your case or the human rights situation in your country, expert witness statements, and more.
 See Preparing Persuasive Documents for Your Asylum Application for details.

-Once people are granted either refugee or asylee status, they can in theory stay in the United States indefinitely.
+Once granted either refugee or asylee status, you can in theory stay in the United States indefinitely.
 Asylees and refugees are given permission to work and are allowed to apply for a green card within one year of either entering the United States as a refugee or being approved for asylum.
 Nevertheless, asylee status can be revoked if conditions in the home country change such that it's safe for them to return.

 Also see Rights and Available Benefits After a Grant of Asylum.